 Hemingway App: Ernest Hemingway was an author famous for his clear, concise writing style.
 This free app will help you make your story clearer — just copy and paste it right onto the page.

-Google Docs: Google Docs is a free word processing program.
-You can use it to write your story, check your spelling and grammar, share your story with your friends to make sure it makes sense, before adding it to your page.
+Google Docs: Google Docs is a free word-processing program.
+You can use it to write your story, check your spelling and grammar, and share your story with your colleagues, board of directors, or friends to make sure it makes sense, before adding it to your page.

 Brainy Quote: Sometimes a good quote can inspire your writing, and help add some color to your story.
 BrainyQuote allows you to search for great quotes about pretty much anything under the sun.